-Price changes depending on the trip and package you choose.
+Prices depend on the trip and package you choose.

 For further and information and tips, check out the Uber official website.

-Rent a car at your arrival!
+Rent a car in Paris!

 Would you prefer to rent a car?
 Be aware that prices will depend on the car model and the rental period.
-You’ll find a number of car rental companies at each terminal of Charles de Gaulle airport: Avis, Budget, Europecar, Hertz, National Citer, Sixt and TT Transit.
+You’ll find a number of car rental companies at each terminal at Charles de Gaulle airport: Avis, Budget, Europecar, Hertz, National Citer, Sixt and TT Transit.

 Roissy Charles de Gaulle shuttle services